hongtaoh/onlinebook/README.md

 Open `file://Users/my_path_to_book/_build/index.html` and you'll be able to see the site.
 See the output after you run `jupyter-book build book_project/` for the exact address of `file://...`.

-### Customization
+### 3.5 Customization

-For details on customization, and all the features enabled by MyST Markdown, please consult the [official documentaion](https://jupyterbook.org/intro.html) of Jupyterbook.
+For details on customization, and all the features enabled by MyST Markdown, please consult the [official documentation](https://jupyterbook.org/intro.html) of Jupyterbook.

-### Publish
+### 3.6 Publish

 You can publish your jupyterbook project with [GitHub Pages and Actions](https://jupyterbook.org/publish/gh-pages.html).
 For consistency and simplicity, I'll talk about how publish via Netlify.

 Again, you need to create a repository for your project.
-In case you are not familar with Git, at the root directory of `book_project`:
+In case you are not familiar with Git, at the root directory of `book_project`:

 ```bash
 git init